dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Compiling_and_Running_Programs.md

 ```

 Technical note: some compilers (like the one on my Mac) will not generate a warning if `main` lacks a return statement.
 The
 ANSI C99 standard specifies that reaching the end of `main` automatically returns `0`.
-Earlier standards didn't have this feature.
+Therefore, whether or not you see the warning
-Therefore, whether or not you see the warning depends on what standard your compiler has been set to follow.
-GCC has loads of flag
+depends on what standard your compiler has been set to follow.
+GCC has loads of flag options for controlling standards and
-options for controlling standards and portability---we won't use them in this class.
+portability---we won't use them in this class.

 ### Makefiles